Breaking up is hard.

 SPECIAL GROUP RATES!
 Plus-one pricing!

-Gather around one computer and SAVE on Live Webinar costs.
-Pay full price for the first registration and have each additional viewer join you for $65 per day.
+Gather around one computer and SAVE on Live Webinar/Rebroadcast costs.
+Pay full price for the first registration and have each additional viewer join you for $65. *If you are taking advantage of plus-one pricing and your group webinar includes at least one lawyer, the first registration must be at the lawyer rate.
 Contact Customer Service for more info.

 Webinar Archive: This course will be added to the Webinar Archive.
 See below to subscribe.